FTT Embedded Finance

 We are grateful to all our rockstar speakers, our headline sponsor, Aperture, and our event partners – Additiv, Assure Hedge, Talenthouse, OpenPayd, FintechOS, Finastra, Enfuce, Velexa, Cover Genius, Tribe Payments, Very Good Security, Divido, Zumo Interprise, Weavr and Marqeta for their support and participation in FTT Embedded Finance & Super Apps.
 They were central to the success of the event and our growing community.

-The next edition of FTT Embedded Finance & Super Apps will take place digitally on 21st September 2022 (North America) and live as part of the Fintech Talents Festival on 14th and 15th November 2022 at The Brewery, London (UK & Europe).
-Save the dates and in the meantime, you can view the highlights from FTT Embedded Finance & Super Apps 2022 in the video above.
+The next edition of FTT Embedded Finance & Super-Apps will take place in London on 13th May 2025 and live as part of the FTT Fintech Festival on 11th – 12th November 2024 at The Brewery, London.
+Save the dates!